On the number of cliques in graphs with a forbidden subdivision or immersion: Counting cliques in graphs with no -subdivision

+We prove this first with $c=3$ and then later discuss how to improve this to $c=1.817$.
+Equivalently, substituting in $n_0 = Ct$ (where $C$ might depend on $t$), we show

-It will be convenient to bound a variant of $f(n,x,t)$ which we define next.
-Let $g(m,x,t,d)$ be the maximum number of cliques over all graphs $G$ with $n$ vertices and maximum missing degree $\Delta$ satisfying $n+\Delta \leq m$, $\Delta \leq d$, and every $t$-set misses at least $x$ edges.
-The next lemma follows trivially from the definition of $g(m,x,t, d)$.
+It will be convenient to bound a variant of $f(n,x,t)$ which we define next. \begin{dfn} Let $g(m,x,t,d)$ be the maximum number of cliques over all graphs $G$ with $n$ vertices and maximum missing degree $\Delta$ satisfying $n+\Delta \leq m$, $\Delta \leq d$, and every $t$-set, if exists (i.e., in the case $t \leq n$), misses at least $x$ edges. \end{dfn} The next lemma follows trivially from the definition of $g(m,x,t, d)$.

-\begin{lem} The function $g(m,x,t, d)$ is monotone increasing in $m$, monotone increasing in $t$, monotone decreasing in $x$, and monotone increasing in $d$. \end{lem}
+\begin{lem} The function $g(m,x,t, d)$ is monotone increasing in $m$, monotone increasing in $t$, monotone decreasing in $x$, and monotone \footnote{Monotone here does not exclude the possibility that the value stays the same.} increasing in $d$. \end{lem}

 The following lemma establishes a useful recursive bound.

 \begin{lem} For each $m,x,t,d$, there is $\Delta_1 \leq d$ such that \end{lem} \begin{proof} Let $G_0$ be a graph realizing $g(m,x,t,d)$ cliques on $n$ vertices and maximum missing degree $\Delta_1$ with $n+\Delta_1 \leq m$ and $\Delta_1 \leq d$, and every $t$-set misses at least $x$ edges.
 Let $v_1$ be a vertex of maximum missing degree $\Delta_1$ in $G_0$.
 Having defined $v_1,\ldots,v_{i-1}$, let $G_{i-1}$ be the induced subgraph of $G$ formed by deleting $v_1,\ldots,v_{i-1}$.
 Let $v_i$ be a vertex of $G_{i-1}$ of maximum missing degree, which we denote by $\Delta_{i}$.
 By the choice of the vertices, we have $d \geq \Delta_1 \geq \Delta_2 \geq \ldots$.